Assignment Help

 How do you calculate expected value for a discrete random variable? +

-To calculate E(X) for a discrete random variable: Step 1 — list all possible values of X. Step 2 — identify the probability P(X = xᵢ) for each value (verify all probabilities sum to 1).
-Step 3 — multiply each value by its probability: xᵢ · P(X = xᵢ).
-Step 4 — sum all these products: E(X) = Σ xᵢ · P(X = xᵢ).
-The most efficient approach is to build a table: column 1 is x values, column 2 is probabilities, column 3 is x·P(x).
+Step 1: list all possible values of X. Step 2: identify P(X = xᵢ) for each value (verify all sum to 1).
+Step 3: multiply each value by its probability.
+Step 4: sum all products.
+Build a table — column 1: x values, column 2: probabilities, column 3: x·P(x).
 Sum column 3 to get E(X).
-This format also sets you up to compute E(X²) in column 4 (x²·P(x)), which you need for variance.

 What is the computational formula for variance and why is it preferred? +

-The computational formula Var(X) = E(X²) − [E(X)]² is algebraically equivalent to the definitional formula Var(X) = E[(X − μ)²] but is generally faster and less prone to arithmetic errors.
-Using the definitional formula requires computing (xᵢ − μ)² for each value — which involves multiple subtractions and squarings.
-The computational formula only requires E(X) and E(X²), both of which are straight weighted averages that you can compute systematically.
-Many textbooks, including those used at MIT, Harvard, and UK universities, recommend the computational formula as the default approach for hand calculations and exam solutions.
+Var(X) = E(X²) − [E(X)]² is algebraically equivalent to E[(X − μ)²] but faster.
+The definitional formula requires computing (xᵢ − μ)² for each value.
+The computational formula only requires E(X) and E(X²), both straight weighted averages.
+Most textbooks recommend it as the default for hand calculations and exams.

 What are the properties of expected value? +